20th Annual Fort Scott St. Pat's Party set for March 10, 2018

-On Saturday, March 11, 2017 the Former Staff of Fort Scott Camps held its 19th Annual Fort Scott Alumni St. Patrick's Day Gathering at Christ the King Parish Center, 3223 Linwood Avenue, Cincinnati, OH 45226.
+On Saturday, March 10, 2018 the Former Staff of Fort Scott Camps will hold its 20th!!!
+Annual Fort Scott Alumni St. Patrick's Day Gathering at Christ the King Parish Center, 3223 Linwood Avenue, Cincinnati, OH 45226.
 This is the same location as the past several years, which is located in the Mt.
 Lookout neighborhood of Cincinnati.

-The event took place from 6-10 p.m., with being coordinated by Biz McClure, who maintains the Fort Scott alumni database (thus if you need to add or update your information, please contact Biz).
+The event will tak eplace from 6-10 p.m., coordinated by Biz McClure, who maintains the Fort Scott alumni database (thus if you need to add or update your information, please contact Biz).
+A $25 donation is suggested to help pay for the beverages and snacks at the event.

 The St. Patrick's Day Gathering allows Former Fort Scott Staff Members, Families, and Friends from across many generations to gather, catch up with each other, and relive fond Fort Scott memories.
 There is always a wide-range of Fort Scott generations in attendance, and what better way is there to re-live fond Fort Scott memories than to celebrate with a holiday sporting the central themes of "green" and "beer"?